 The Analytical prides him or herself on knowing everything about a product.
 In response to a customer coming into a lumber yard and asking for some 2 x 4's, the Analytical will ask a barrage of questions such as, "Treated?
 Untreated?
-Pressure treated?
+Pressure-treated?
 Standard?
 Premium?”

 These are perfectly logical questions for the Analytical because he wants the customer to get the perfect product for his or her needs.
-The trouble is this can stop a sale in its tracks, make a customer feel bad and trip their idiot switch.
+The trouble is this can stop a sale in its tracks, make a customer feel bad, and trip their idiot switch.
 The customer may walk away rather than spend any more time with them.

 Amiables naturally feel good getting to know people, but there's a twist – the customer has to like them first.
 It is not part of the Amiable's makeup to naturally go up to strangers and engage them.

-At a flower shop an Amiable stands behind the counter while the customer opens the cooler, picks up a bouquet of red roses, puts them back down, examines some pink ones, puts them back, closes the cooler looking confused.
+At a flower shop, an Amiable salesperson stands behind the counter while the customer opens the cooler, picks up a bouquet of red roses, puts them back down, examines some pink ones, puts them back, closes the cooler looking confused.
 The Amiable, still waiting for a question, just looks at them.

 That's why you have to give both these personality styles a sales process that lets them feel comfortable so they’ll present your merchandise and ask for the sale.